Stephen LeDrew: Political career

 LeDrew was recruited by Bill Lee, John Turner's early campaign manager during the 1984 Canadian federal election, to be Turner's campaign tour director during the 1984 Liberal Party of Canada leadership election to succeed Pierre Trudeau.

 LeDrew was elected president of the Liberal Party of Canada in March 1998, then re-elected in March 2000, serving until November 2003.
 Occasionally outspoken, he famously derided the Chrétien government's plan to severely limit corporate donations to political parties as being as "dumb as a bag of hammers".

 On September 28, 2006, immediately prior to nomination cut-off date, LeDrew announced his candidacy for Mayor of Toronto in that year's municipal election against incumbent David Miller, centre-right challenger Jane Pitfield and a host of fringe candidates.
 Although he received considerable media coverage and was invited to participate in election debates with Miller and Pitfield, LeDrew finished a distant third with only 1.3% of the vote.

 Broadcasting

 From 2007 until 2009, LeDrew co-hosted a talk show with Michael Coren on CFRB 1010 in Toronto titled Two Bald Guys With Strong Opinions.
 In January 2009, LeDrew began co-hosting a weekday noon news programme with Ann Rohmer on CP24 titled Live at Noon working there as a political analyst.
 Due to these television commitments, LeDrew quit his CFRB 1010 show on March 25, 2009.
 He was fired from CP24 in December 2017 for violating the non-competition clause of his contract by appearing on Fox News Channel.

 From 2018 to 2020, LeDrew produced a series of video commentaries for the National Posts website.
+Since 2020, he has hosted The LeDrew Three Minute Interview podcast.